 So you got a new fence, and now you have a few questions.
 Won’t my fence age over time?
 Do I have to seal it somehow?
 There are three basic options for “finishing” a fence: painting, staining, or leaving it natural.
-There are benefits and drawbacks to each option, and we are here to help you decide which route is the best for you!
+There are benefits and drawbacks to each option.
+We are here to help you decide which route is the best for you!

 Painting fences was more popular before there were so many options for stains.
-Painting is probably the option we would least recommend, because it does require a lot of maintenance.
+We would least recommend painting, because it does require a lot of maintenance.
 If you do decide to go ahead and paint your fence, you can expect to have to repaint it every 1-3 years, as paint does tend to crack and peel.

 Stain wins over paint most of the time, and that’s because it requires so much less maintenance than paint.
 It may be a higher cost initially, but you will not need to re-stain over and over again.